phelipetls/blog/content/posts/demystifying-git-rebase/index.md

 ---

-`git rebase` is a command for rewriting history, which sure seems scary at first but I learned to love it.
+`git rebase` is a command for rewriting history, which sure seems scary at first but you'll learn to love it.

 # Why learn `git rebase`?